Your genes can explain a lot about your eating habits - and it's changing the way many approach dieting.

 23andMe's innovative research program surveys its users and is currently collecting as many as 2 million facts per week on everything from food preferences to weight loss to family history of diseases.
 This information is paving the way in our understanding of DNA which can then help in tailoring diets to individual needs - whether that’s for weight loss, diabetes or cholesterol.

-If you want to take a proactive approach to your health, try an at-home test kit from companies like 23andMe and Vitagene and find out for yourself what your DNA can reveal.
+If you want to take a proactive approach to your health, try a top at-home test DNA kit from companies like 23andMe and Vitagene and find out for yourself what your DNA can reveal.